-Answers provided in G-3-a indicate you do not need to complete this section ii.
+Answers provided in G-3-a indicate you do not need to complete this section

+- i.
+Provider Administration of Medications.
+Select one: - O Not applicable. (do not complete the remaining items) - O Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
 State Policy.
 Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
 State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).